Multi-view Deep Subspace Clustering Networks: Related Work

 \subsection{Multi-view Clustering}

-Subspace clustering aims to uncover the inherent cluster structure from data composed of multiple subspaces \cite{Zhou2018DeepAS}.
-In the past few years, most existing subspace clustering methods focus on learning a good affinity matrix and then conduct spectral clustering.
+Subspace clustering aims to uncover the inherent cluster structure from data composed of multiple subspaces \cite{rw_subspace_tcyb_2,rw_subspace_tcyb_3}.
+In the past few years, most existing subspace clustering methods have focused on learning the affinity matrix and conducting spectral clustering.
 Self-representation based subspace clustering methods are essentially based on the hypothesis that a sample can be reconstructed by a linear combination of other samples.
-Sparse subspace clustering (SSC) imposes $l_1$-norm regularization on the representation coefficients to enhance the sparsity \cite{Elhamifar2009Sparse}.
-Low rank representation (LRR) explores the multi-block diagonal property of the self-representation matrix to discover the multiple subspace structure \cite{Guangcan2013Robust,Lu2018Subspace}.
-Deep subspace clustering network embeds self-representation into deep convolutional autoencoder by a fully connected layer \cite{ji2017deep}.
-To conduct clustering in an end-to-end manner, clustering loss is proposed to output the clustering results directly \cite{Peng2018StructuredAF}.
-Deep adversarial subspace clustering uses GAN-like model to evaluate the clustering performance besides self-representation loss \cite{Zhou2018DeepAS}.
+The low-rank representation (LRR) method explores the multi-block diagonal property of the self-representation matrix to discover multiple subspace structures \cite{Guangcan2013Robust,Lu2018Subspace,rw_low_rank_tcyb_1,rw_low_rank_conference_1}.
+A deep subspace clustering network embeds self-representation into a deep convolutional autoencoder through a fully connected layer \cite{ji2017deep}.